senitsch/undetected-chromedriver/README.md

 # FORK INFO #
-This fork combines version 3.4.5 of undetected chromedriver https://github.com/ultrafunkamsterdam/undetected-chromedriver with ARM adjustments from https://github.com/ArevomEisvolk/undetected-chromedriver (which is still based on version 3.1v.3.
+This fork combines version 3.4.5 of undetected chromedriver https://github.com/ultrafunkamsterdam/undetected-chromedriver with ARM support from https://github.com/ArevomEisvolk/undetected-chromedriver (which was still based on v3.1.2 when creating this fork).

 My goal was to make the newest version of undetected chromedriver available for raspberry.
 If this repo helps for your purpose, you're welcome.